 Future of Information and Communication Technologies (ICT) in 2015 and After

 Cloud services are also expected to grow and Amazon Web services (AWS) will continue to lead this field.
-Other companies such as Google, Facebook and Microsoft are also expected to make their mark in cloud services as a competitor to Amazon.
-Cloud services will have a huge growth front and it is expected to that over $100 billion will be spent on the cloud and big data services.
+Other companies such as Google, Facebook, and Microsoft are also expected to make their mark in cloud services as a competitor to Amazon.
+Cloud services will have a huge growth front and it is expected that over $100 billion will be spent on the cloud and big data services.

 Internet of Things (IoT) has a bright future ahead and large companies are investing their capital in this future technology.
 It is expected that IoT will have total spending of up to $3 trillion by 2020 that is on track until now.
 This technology will create new business opportunities such as hosted devices companies that will combine cloud services and big data analytics to provide IoT services to consumers and end-users.

 The growth in IoT, cloud services, and mobile technology all make sense, but there are other technical fields that may not grow rapidly such as wearable devices.
 Until or unless IoT services are used by the end-users, only then we can expect significant growth in wearable devices.
 Until then wearable devices would disappoint.
 But these are all expectations and only time will tell that what is just right in 2015 and after.